yougotthisconf/yougotthis.io/src/talks/its-not-your-job-to-love-your-job.md

 talk:
   title: It's Not Your Job To Love Your Job
   abstract: Loving or appreciating your job isn’t a problem on its own.
 But you’re not obligated to do it.
 In fact, I’d argue that the pressure to love your job can be dangerous.
 Using examples from my personal experience and from the tech industry as a whole, I’ll talk about how unconditional job love is used to exploit or mistreat tech workers.
-speaker:
+speakers:
-  name: Keziyah Lewis
+  - name: Keziyah Lewis
     twitter: KeziyahL
     bio: Keziyah Lewis is a Black and queer web developer, designer, and digital nomad.
 She curates Juniors in Tech, a newsletter for early career technologists.
 Keziyah is passionate about eliminating barriers to entering tech, making the industry more diverse and just, and making tech companies better places to work.
     photo: keziyah-lewis.jpg
 tags: ['you-got-this-birmingham-2020', 'self-advocacy', 'talk']
 highlight: true
 ---